ashutoshmjain/gita/src/mathuraChap09.md

 Time moved fast.
 Motherhood took over `Matsya's` body, and mind.
 She wanted to be close to `Maharishi`, but he knew better.
 He knew the joy was transient.
 Enormous pain was waiting for `Matsya` when she must let a part of her self go.
 The curse of motherhood - if you create something complete - you must let it go - to prove the "completeness".
 But her curse was bigger of all mothers.
 She must leave her child behind.
 For a mother, the biggest pleasure is to see her creation grow. `Matsya` must let go the warmth of vicinity - she must break the maternal bond.

 `Maharishi` knew, every upswing must follow a downturn.
 He wanted to keep his distance - not get caught in the wave of pleasures - and sorrows.
 He knew it was a grace that `Matsya` was turning into a beautiful woman, but he had underestimated the desires that might take on his own mind.
 It took all his learning and then some, to keep his heart unflinching, and yet fully attached in every chore.
 Never letting `Matsya` feel the absence of his strength.
 Without ever crossing the line.
 He knew it was a test.
 A test he must pass to pave a new path.
-Every night he burnt his desires in the holy fire and turned them into ashes and smog.
+Every night he burnt his desires in the holy fire and turned them into ashes, and smog.
 He knew he was only a father — not a lover.
 And he knew his sacrifice was a minion compared to the first time mother - who must leave her offspring behind - even if in the hands  of a trusted `Yogi`.

 The question that haunted him: how would `Matsya` handle the pain of separation!
-And how would she negotiate the world with a totally new persona!
+And how would she negotiate the world with a new persona!
 Wouldn't the opportunities that come with beauty sway her mind?
 Or would she fall a pray to the predators of this jungle?
-He must give her the tools to understand the truth.
+He must give her the tools to discern the truth.
 He must let her see the duality of knots.

 And that he did.
-He named her `Satyawati` — bearer of Truth.
-To recognize the new name, `Maharishi` showed her that the truth lies amidst the extremes of dualities - beyond our conscious perception.
+He named her `Satyawati` — bearer of Truth. `Maharishi` showed her the truth lies amidst the extremes of dualities - beyond our conscious perception.
 We get to see only one side of the coin.
 If we are lucky, we may comprehend the other - that for a bank of river to exist, there must be another.

 But this is just the beginning - he said - the truth surfaces when we take baby steps to understand what is the nature of "knowledge" held with in the dualities.
 When we let our boat to the flow of the river!
 The flow is the soul, the truth - held with in two separate banks.

-How do we perceive such knowledge? - she asked - she knew what flow meant.
+How do we see the flow - O' Maharishi? - she asked - she knew what flow meant.
 Always aware, ready to act but not over-indulging.
 Nudging the boat in the direction of wind.
 Or sometimes, against - to stall the boat to let people embark.
 But motion never stops on water.
+But how to see the flow in life?

-Desires are the obstacles on the path of truth -  he explained to `Satyawati`.
+Desires are the obstacles on the path of truth - `Maharishi` read her thoughts.

 Then why would anyone work? -  she thought desires were the drivers of all that we do.